syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGauge/Relational-Getting-Started.md

 </compilation>
 {% endhighlight %}

-Register the required namespaces in Web.config files available inside Views folder and also at the root of the application
+Register the required namespaces in "Web.config" files available inside Views folder and also at the root of the application

 {% highlight xml %}